 Why Small Businesses Use Accounting Software

 When tax season rolls around, trying to gather all the necessary numbers and the stress that comes with this can place undue strain on the business owner.
 The benefits of accounting software are numerous, and aside from the recurring expense, there isn’t much in the way of downside.

 One of the biggest benefits is that accounting software eliminates the risk of human error.
 This can save countless hours in the long run, and in most cases justifies the monthly subscription price alone.
 There’s also the plethora of data that accounting software can give you at a glance, as well as robust security measures that keep your accounts safe.

 If you need more than just the bookkeeping features provided by accounting software, such as time tracking, Everhour can help.

-With Everhour, you can take care of all your billing and budgeting needs for your business, tracking progress in real time.
+With Everhour, one of the best productivity apps, you can take care of all your billing and budgeting needs for your business, tracking progress in real-time.
 Set budgets, create reports, and estimate the length and cost of tasks with the software or make the most of the many third-party app integrations with project management tools like Asana and Basecamp.

 If you like the sound of time tracking, billing, and budgeting, but you also want accounting features in the same place, then why not consider a bookkeeping service that’s compatible with Everhour such as Quickbooks, Freshbooks, or Xero?
 Make sure to check out one of the best time tracking apps and best time and attendance software around!